 What Is The Average Golf Score For 18 Holes

 One of the great things about handicaps is that it levels the playing field regardless of skill level.
 Handicap difference allows two golfers, no matter their average score, to play a square match.
-Tiger Woods and an average player at your local club can battle with realistic expectations of being competitive over 18 holes when factoring in their average handicap.

 A high handicap average golfer carries a handicap around 18, with regular scores of over 90.
 While most golfers feel a good golf score is anything under 100, it still gives these players the designation of high handicapper.